minedelve/mytril/docs/colors/tailwind/+page.md

 ---
-title: Customizable color schemes
+title: Tailwind CSS color palette
-description: Implement flexible color schemes in Mytril with Hex codes and CSS variables.
-Easily apply or tweak colors in your components and styles to match your design system.
+description: Integrate the Tailwind CSS color palette into your Svelte project with Mytril.
+Learn how to configure and apply responsive Tailwind colors using Mytril’s theme system.
 ---

 <script lang="ts">